Kip-tum1/requirement-analysis/README.md

 Together, validation and verification serve as a double check to ensure that the software development process is built on a solid foundation of well-defined, agreed-upon, and accurately recorded requirements.

-# Why is  of Requirement Analysis Important?
+# Why is Requirement Analysis Important?

 Clarity and Understanding: It helps in understanding what the stakeholders expect from the software, reducing ambiguity.
 Scope Definition: Clearly defines the scope of the project, which helps in preventing scope creep.